Wire Size Calculator

 What wire size do I need for a 20-amp circuit?

-What is the maximum recommended voltage drop?
+What is the maximum voltage drop allowed by NEC?

-Can I use aluminum wire instead of copper?
+When should I use aluminum wire instead of copper?

-Why does distance affect wire size?
+How does distance affect wire size?

 Was this tool helpful?